mmmangooo/Milestone-Project4/README.md

 * It provides user-friendly ways of searching and sorting the articles to find an eco-friendly toy of interest

 * It provides easily accessed check-out options and register, login and logout of account

+* It contains a blog with posts about eco-friendly toys, information about different materials toys can be made of and their impact on the environment

 * The site is easy to navigate and well-designed to provide a positive user experience